Glossary of Terms

 aggregation of galaxies that exists at any triple boundary region

-where three unit-universes meet each other.
+where three cosmic cells meet each other.
 Along the ‘meeting line’ galaxy

 structures, from three neighboring cells, aggregate to form a